 - goserelin acetate (Zoladex) – you have this every 4 weeks or 12 weeks

 - buserelin (Suprefact) – you have this as an injection 3 times a day for 7 days and then a nasal spray 6 times a day

 - triptorelin (Decapeptyl) – you have this once a month, 3 monthly or 6 monthly

 Gonadotrophin-releasing hormone antagonist or GnRH blocker

 This is another type of hormone injection.
 It stops messages from a part of the brain called the hypothalamus that tells the pituitary gland to produce luteinising hormone.
-Luteinising hormone tells the testicles to produce testosterone.
-So GnRH blockers stop the testicles making testosterone.
+Luteinising hormone tells the testicles to produce testosterone, so GnRH blockers stop the testicles from making testosterone.

-There is currently only one type called degarelix (Firmagon).
+Degarelix (Firmagon) is currently the only GnRH blocker available.
 When you start treatment, you have 2 injections on the same day.
 Then you have one injection a month.
 There's no risk of tumour flare with this treatment.

 Hormone therapy tablets are usually anti androgen tablets or a drug called abiraterone.

 Anti androgen tablets

 These tablets stop testosterone from your testicles from getting to the cancer cells.
 Examples of anti androgens include: